contributte/planette-site/content/oldPlanette/2015/2015-07-27-acl-and-permissions.md

 }
 ```

-You see the annotation?
+Do you see the annotation?
 That is our own way how to define a resource on presenter class.
 Beware!
-You can do it your own way, the annotation is just one among many other ways how to define presenter resource (You can use for example the nette naming convention: `$presenter->getName()`).
+You can do it your own way, the annotation is just one among many other ways how to define presenter resource (You can use for example the Nette naming convention: `$presenter->getName()`).

 We may make the SignPresenter a little bit more functional..